MicrosoftDocs/Viva/Viva/goals/customize-terminology.md

 # Customize terminology in Viva Goals

-Viva Goals allows admins to customize terminology from pre-defined lists of options so that the words used make sense to everyone in their organizations.
+Viva Goals allows admins to customize terminology using pre-defined lists of options so that the words used make sense to everyone in their organizations.
 Currently, the following terms can be customized:

 * **OKR** can be changed to **Goal**.